MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Solutions-task.md

 ## Identify opportunities for improvement

-The first step in the solutions workflow is identification of opportunities for improvement.
-An opportunity consists of a group of people, a problem description, and goal statement.
-Start by submitting a group of people, or even multiple groups -- you can submit as many as you think would benefit.
+The goal of the first phase in the solutions workflow is to identify opportunities for improvement.
+An opportunity combines a group of people, a problem description, and a goal definition.
+You can create solutions that address problems of in the areas of meeting hours, focus hours, or after hours.

+In this first phase, start by submitting a group of people, or even multiple groups -- you can submit as many groups as you think might benefit.
 After a group is submitted, it enters a queue as a candidate for a change program.

-In the next phase (Schedule a program), a program manager starts with a group and creates a program for it.
-Both analysts and program managers can submit groups, and both use the Solutions > identify page of Workplace Analytics, but the way each role does it differs, as described here:
+(In the next phase ([Schedule a program](#schedule-a-program)), a program manager starts with a group and creates the change program for it.)

+Both analysts and program managers can submit groups, and both use the Solutions > identify page of Workplace Analytics, but each role does it differently, as described here:

  * <u>Program managers: Upload a file to create a group.</u> Do this if you have a business reason to assign a program to a specific group of people.
-These people might recognize an area in which they want to improve, or you or others might have identified them as needing improvement in a certain behavior.
+These people might recognize an area in which they want to improve, or you might have identified them as needing improvement in a certain behavior.
 The file you upload must have the .csv extension.
 You can assemble it by hand or export it from an HR tool.
 This file must use email addresses to identify people.
+For more information, see [Use a .csv file to upload a group](solutions-conceptual.md#use-a-csv-file-to-upload-a-group).

- * <u>Analysts: Identify a group.</u> On the Solutions > Identify page, first choose an area of behavior change and then answer questions to perform an analysis of workplace behavior.
+ * <u>Analysts: Identify a group.</u> On the Solutions > Identify page, choose an area for behavior change and then answer questions to perform an analysis of workplace behavior.
 Finally, use the results of this analysis to select one or more groups of people to put into an improvement program.

-Currently, you can create solutions that address problems of collaboration overload -- specifically, in the areas of meeting hours, focus hours, or after hours.
-Future solution types will address other types of workplace problems.

-The following section presents you with procedures for both ways to identify a group, uploading and selecting.
+The following section presents you with procedures for both ways to identify a group, uploading and selecting:

 ### Upload a file to create a group

-<u>Prerequisite:</u> Use this task if you already have a list (in the form of a .csv file) of people who will participate in the program.
+ * **Prerequisite** - Use this task if you already have a list (in the form of a .csv file) of people who will participate in the program.
 For more information, see [Use a .csv file to upload a group](solutions-conceptual.md#use-a-csv-file-to-upload-a-group).

-<u>Role:</u> Program manager
+ * **Role** - Program manager

 1. In Workplace Analytics, select **Solutions**.
 2. On the Solutions page, under Identify, select **Go**.
 This opens the Solutions > Identify page.
 3. In the Custom group card, select **Create**.
 The Upload group page opens.
 4. Select **Browse**, locate and select a .csv file, and select **Open**.
 5. Identify this group in the Group name field.
 6. For Choose Program, select the program type.
 The choice of a program is final; you cannot change it after you submit this group.
 7. For Max goal (Min goal, if the program is to increase Focus hours), select either a percentage-based or hour-based goal.
 If you select percentage-based, also set a value for Threshold.
 The choice of Max (or Min) goal is not final.
 For more information, see Set a value for Max goal.
 8. (Optional) In the Group description and notes section, type a description of this group and the program.
 9. Check the box for _I conform that these selections are correct_ and select **Submit**.
 Workplace Analytics displays that your group has been successfully uploaded and that you can view groups that you've uploaded on the Manage page.

 Go to [Schedule a program](#schedule-a-program).

 ### Identify a group

-<u>Role:</u> Analyst
+ * **Role** - Analyst

 Use this procedure if you don't yet have a list of people (a .csv file) that you want to register for the program.
 To obtain this list of participants, you perform an analysis by using the options on the Collaboration Overload page.